-Cause of Risk and factors affecting risk level Level of Risk Risk Risk Mitigation Likeli- hood Impact Risk Level Sudden loss of vital academic staff: The abrupt loss of crucial academic staff may jeopardise the quality and sustainability of course delivery, so the impact of this loss will be Medium .
-The likelihood of this risk occurring is Low .
-Low Medium Medium As an educational institute, the College recognises that the loss of vital academic staff can significantly impact the teaching and learning experience for students.
+Cause of Risk and factors affecting risk Level of Risk Risk Mitigation level Likeli hood Impact Risk Level Sudden loss of vital academic staff: The abrupt loss of crucial academic staff may jeopardise the quality and sustainability of course delivery, so the impact of this loss will be MODERATE.
+The likelihood of this risk occurring is LOW.
+Low Modera te Medium As an educational institute, the College recognises that loss of vital academic staff can significantly impact the teaching and learning experience for students.
 The College mitigates this risk by investing significant resources and time to ensure that staff are well supported and motivated.
 It also tries to ensure that backup staff are available to cover temporary staff shortages.
 The College is committed to filling any gaps in academic staff that may occur as soon as possible.
 If any internal staff members are capable of taking on the role, even temporarily, they will be given priority.
 Staff members must also serve a notice period to minimise disruption, and the College's close link with a recruitment agency offers added protection for rapidly filling gaps in teaching staff.
-Permanent closure of the College: The College does not envisage permanent cessation of operations.
-However, if we closed down, we would discontinue all our higher education courses.
-We would have to close down if we lost OfS registration or if we are no longer financially viable or sustainable.
-This could occur if, for example, we do not meet our projected targets for continuing and new students, and we do not have sufficient reserve funds.
-The impact of permanent closure would be High , but the likelihood of this happening is Low .
-High Low Medium The College has robust financial planning based on prudent projections of existing and potential students, and we always maintain an adequate working capital.
+Permanent closure of the College Directoirs are passionate about education and have successfully run the College for over a decade.
+The College does not envisage permanent cessation of operations.
+The impact of permanent closure would be HIGH, but the likelihood of this happening is LOW.
+High Low Medium Permanent closure of the College is the last resort, and management in consultation with students would have explored all avenues to try and keep the College open.
 If the College has no option but to close, the decision will be communicated to students as soon as possible.
 The College will inform students about their opportunities.
 The College is committed to ensuring that there is no hindrance to any student's studies.
-Therefore, the College would do everything possible to get students to a point where they can progress with their studies.
-Brit College will liaise with other providers to make any transfers as smooth as possible for any student involved.
+Therefore the College would do everything possible to get students to a point where they can progress with their studies.
+Brit College will liaise with other providers to make any transfers as smooth as possible for any student involved